tabishfayyaz/notes-and-books/software-design-principles.md

 * Ask -> What problem are you really trying to solve?
 * Good Design -> hides inherent (domain based e.g. Android) complexity and elimiates accidental (e.g. concurrency) complexity
+* When should I implement something?
+* How much do you know?
 * Cost of implementing:
     * Now vs Later (Postpone is not procrastination)
     * $N  >  $L  -> postpone